LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0503_Manage_Log_Collection.md

     - Start: current date and time - 3 hours
     - End: current date and time

     >**Note**: Do not wait for the upload to complete but instead proceed to the next step.
+The log collection will fail.
+This is expected since the target Azure subscription is not directly accessible from the lab environment.

     >**Note**: Now you will configure the equivalent functionality by using Azure Stack Hub PowerShell.
 This requires connecting to the privileged endpoint.